davtur19/DotGit/README.md

 [![Chrome users](https://img.shields.io/chrome-web-store/users/pampamgoihgcedonnphgehgondkhikel?label=Chrome%20users)](https://chrome.google.com/webstore/detail/dotgit/pampamgoihgcedonnphgehgondkhikel)

 # DotGit
-An extension to check if .git is exposed in visited websites
+An extension for checking if .git is exposed in visited websites

 ## Features
-- Check if a .git folder exists for each site you visit
+- Check if a .git/.svn/.hg folder exists for each site you visit
-- You will be notified when a .git folder is found
+- You will be notified when a folder is found
-- List of sites found with the .git folder
+- List of exposed sites found
 - Download the entire .git folder in zip format, even if the files are not listed on the site
 - View .git/config with one click
 - Options for: colors, notifications and downloads